 English learning at St Mary MacKillop Catholic Primary School underpins every facet of our school curriculum.
 All teachers are charged with the goal of encouraging lifelong learners and lovers of literacy.
-We aim to support children to become confident and articulate speakers, attentive and active listeners, accomplished and critical readers and confident writers.
+We aim to support children to become confident and articulate speakers, attentive and active listeners, accomplished and critical readers and confident and crafty writers.

 Teaching is focused on all aspects as outlined by the Victorian Curriculum and guided by the Horizons of Hope framework developed by Catholic Education Melbourne.
-This encourages our children to use strategic actions within, beyond and about texts when reading and writing.

 Literacy is inseparable from opportunity, and opportunity is inseparable from freedom.
 The freedom promised by literacy is both the freedom from- f from ignorance, oppression, poverty- and freedom to – to do new things, to make choices, to learn